isobit/profile/README.md

 Run `./install` in the repo directory.
 Everything is installed relative to `~`.

-Make sure to install and use one of the Powerline-enabled fonts included in the `fonts` directory to avoid seeing missing characters with `zsh`.

 ### Mapping Caps Lock to Escape

 #### Windows